erc7579/erc7579-implementation/erc.md

 ### Extensions

 While we want to be minimal, we also want to allow for innovation and opinionated features.
-Some of these features might also need to be standardised (for similar reasons as the core interfaces) even if not all smart accounts will implement them.
+Some of these features might also need to be standardized (for similar reasons as the core interfaces) even if not all smart accounts will implement them.
 To ensure that this is possible, we have outlined a system for extending the standard with more opinionated features in a backwards-compatible way.
 Outlining this system is important to ensure that the core interfaces are not overriden by extensions that prevent backwards compatibility and disadvantage accounts that choose not to use these extensions.

 ## Backwards Compatibility